PavelVPV/sdk-nrf/samples/bluetooth/mesh/chat/README.rst

 * A :file:`main.c` file to handle initialization.
 * A file for handling the Chat Client model, :file:`chat_cli.c`.
-* A file for handling Bluetooth Mesh models, :file:`model_handler.c`.
+* A file for handling Bluetooth Mesh models and communication with the :ref:`shell module <shell_api>`, :file:`model_handler.c`.
-* A file for handling communication with UART, :file:`uart_handler.c`.

-After provisioning and configuring the Bluetooth Mesh models supported by the sample in the `nRF Mesh mobile app`_, you can communicate with other mesh nodes by sending text messages and obtaining their presence.
+After provisioning and configuring the Bluetooth Mesh models supported by the sample in the `nRF Mesh mobile app`_, you can communicate with other mesh nodes by sending text messages and obtaining their presence using the :ref:`shell module <shell_api>`.

 Provisioning
 ============